CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 ## Before starting
 In this workshop we'll use the Google Cloud to analyze raw metagenomic sequence data to identify the microbial composition of stool from heathly humans compared to Crohn's disease patients.
 In addition to generating this microbial census, you'll also assemble sequences into contigs, which can then be used to infer functional potential.
 To accomplish these tasks we'll use [Sunbeam](https://www.biorxiv.org/content/early/2018/05/18/326363), a snake-make based metagenomics pipeline developed by [Kyle Bittinger](https://microbiome.research.chop.edu/our-team/kyle-bittinger.html) and his group at the PennCHOP Microbiome Center.

-The code below is copied from the [Sunbeam documentation](http://sunbeam.readthedocs.io/en/latest/quickstart.html).
-Please see this documentation for more detailed info about using Sunbeam for your own work.
+The code below is copied from the [Sunbeam Quickstart documentation](http://sunbeam.readthedocs.io/en/latest/quickstart.html).
+Please see the [full documentation](https://sunbeam.readthedocs.io/en/latest/usage.html#usage) for more detailed info about using Sunbeam for your own work.

 This page is meant to serve as a guide to walk you through the workshop material, while providing a resource you can revisit after the workshop to practice and begin to adapt this workflow for your own studies.